bluesky/bluesky/doc/source/api_changes.rst

 The persistent dict used by ``RE.md`` must be thread-safe
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-By default, ``RE.md`` is an ordrinary dictionary, but any dict-like object may be used.
+By default, ``RE.md`` is an ordinary dictionary, but any dict-like object may be used.
 It is often convenient for the contents of that dictionary to persist between sessions.
 To achieve this, we formerly recommended using :class:`~historydict.HistoryDict`.
 Unfortunately,